Normal Growth and Development of Toddlers

-- Your child may gain 4 times his birth weight during this year.
-His height may increase to about 22 inches.
+- Your child may gain 4 times his or her birth weight during this year.
+Your child's height may increase to about 22 inches.

 - Your child may walk without support at about 1 year old.
-He will start to do activities, such as jumping, as his balance improves.
+He or she will start to do activities, such as jumping, as his or her balance improves.

 - Your child will learn fine motor skills.
-He may be able to hold a book without help and turn pages.
+He or she may be able to hold a book without help and turn pages.

 What emotional and social changes happen?

 - Your child wants to be near you and may be anxious around strangers.
-He may cry if you are not nearby.
-He may play beside other children but not want to play with them.
-He may be anxious in unfamiliar places or around unfamiliar objects.
+He or she may cry if you are not nearby.
+Your child may play beside other children but not want to play with them.
+He or she may be anxious in unfamiliar places or around unfamiliar objects.

-- Your child wants to be in control more.
-He will start to do things himself.
-He may seem stubborn, refuse help, or be easily frustrated.
-His mood may change easily, and he may have temper tantrums.
+- Your child wants to have more control.
+He or she will start to do things himself or herself.
+He or she may seem stubborn, refuse help, or be easily frustrated.
+Your child's mood may change easily, and he or she may have temper tantrums.

 How will my toddler communicate?

-- Your child understands the world around him, even if he does not talk yet.
-He may be able to point to a body part when named or point to pictures in books.
-He may also recite or fill in words in stories that he knows.
+- Your child understands the world around him or her.
+He or she may be able to point to a body part when named or point to pictures in books.
+Your child may also recite or fill in words in stories that he or she knows.
 Your child can follow simple directions and requests.

 - Your child will try to form words, and it may sound like babbling.
-He may also use hand motions to say what he wants.
-During this year, he may start to put more words together and form sentences.
+He or she may also use hand motions to say what he wants.
+During this year, your child may start to put more words together and form sentences.

 How can I help my toddler?

 - Help your child get enough sleep.
-He needs 12 to 14 hours each day, including 1 or 2 naps.
+He or she needs 12 to 14 hours each day, including 1 or 2 naps.
 Set up a routine at bedtime.
-Make sure his room is cool and dark.
+Make sure your child's room is cool and dark.

-- Play with your child to help him learn and develop his imagination.
-Play time also improves his skills and gives him self-confidence.
+- Play with your child.
+This helps learning and development of his or her imagination.
+Play time also improves your child's skills and gives him or her self-confidence.
 Some good examples of toddler games are building blocks, word games, or peek-a-boo.

-- Read with your child to help develop his language and reading skills.
+- Read with your child.
+This helps develop his or her language and reading skills.
 Ask your child simple questions about the story to develop learning and memory.
-Place books that are appropriate for his age within his reach.
+Place books that are appropriate for your child's age within his or her reach.

 - Set clear rules and be consistent.
 Set limits for your child.
-Praise and reward him when he does something positive.
+Praise and reward your child when he or she does something positive.
 Do not criticize or show disapproval when your child has done something wrong.
-Instead, explain what you would like him to do and tell him why.
+Instead, explain what you would like your child to do and tell him or her why.

 - Understand your child's behavior and signs.
-Be patient, give your child time to finish his thought, and try to understand what he says.
-Use short, clear sentences to help him learn to communicate clearly.
+Be patient, give your child time to finish his or her thought, and try to understand what he or she says.
+Use short, clear sentences to help him or her learn to communicate clearly.

 What are some safety tips?

-- Do not give your child small objects that can fit in his mouth and cause him to choke.
+- Do not give your child small objects that can fit in his or her mouth.
+This can cause your child to choke.
 Choose safe toys without small parts.

 - Do not give your child toys with sharp edges.
-Do not let him play with plastic bags, rope, or cords.
+Do not let him or her play with plastic bags, rope, or cords.

 - Clean your child's toys regularly and store them safely.
 Make sure your child's toys are made of nontoxic material.